Truth and Reconciliation in Cambodia: Searching for Justice

 As justice efforts unfold, it is wondered whether judicial processes will help with Cambodia's reconciliation.
 Is a corrupt and weak government equipped to deliver justice?
 Many survivors of the Khmer Rouge regime also wonder whether the judicial processes at E.C.C.C are enough, or even the best way to encourage reconciliation in Cambodia.
-In a poll it was found that over 80% of Cambodians want justice for the Khmer leaders, however most said they simply want to know why and how the tragedies happened.
+In a poll it was found that over 80% of Cambodians want justice for the Khmer Rouge leaders, however most said they simply want to know why and how the tragedies happened.
 They wanted an acknowledgement of responsibility.
 In tribunals such as the E.C.C.C, one cannot hold all responsible accountable.
 It is difficult to equate millions of Cambodians who suffered to the imprisonment of select few Khmer leaders.
 That said, these tribunals are a form of symbolic justice.
 To go hand-in-hand with these tribunals, it has been recommended that Cambodia focus on simultaneous restorative justice.
 The combination is seen as necessary for successful transitional justice.
 The possibility of a truth commission in Cambodia has been considered, and its strengths, weaknesses, and feasibility taken into account.
 A truth commission would allow all those who told the truth to forgot prosecution, and those who refused, to face it.
 This form of justice would provide a more complete version of truth, and would permit the quicker resurfacing of past tragedies.
 The E.C.C.C method is, unfortunately, slower and allows thousands to go without consequence.